JonathanSalwan/Triton/src/examples/python/ctf-writeups/NorthSec-2018-MarsAnalytica/README.md

 This write-up have several objectifs:

 * Pleasing Toshi (even if it's 4 years later :D)
-* Give another Virtual Machine to Triton (see [Tigress](https://github.com/JonathanSalwan/Tigress_protection) and [VMProtect](https://github.com/JonathanSalwan/VMProtect-devirtualization))
+* Giving another Virtual Machine to Triton (see [Tigress](https://github.com/JonathanSalwan/Tigress_protection) and [VMProtect](https://github.com/JonathanSalwan/VMProtect-devirtualization))
-* Provide a methodology example when analyzing a big binary with Triton
+* Providing a methodology example when analyzing a big binary with Triton
 * Last but not least, having fun :)

 # The challenge